The Admin Interface

 configuration directory are displayed in the file

 navigator.
-There are several distinct file types that are relevant:
+There are several distinct file types other than the .cphrase

 - The